Enumeration Complexity of Conjunctive Queries with Functional Dependencies: FD-Extended CQs

 \section{FD-Extended CQs}

 In this section, we formally define the extended query $Q^+$.
+Intuitively, the extension is based on treating the FDs as dependencies between variables.
+Assume that a variable $x$ implies a variable $y$ via an FD $R: x\rightarrow y$.
+Given an assignment for $x$ in some answer to the query, we know the unique assignment of $y$ according to $R$.
+Therefore, we can add the $y$ value to every tuple that has an $x$ value.
+Note however that when we extend the relations with these known values, the data still conforms to the FDs.
+Thus, the process of extension does not remove the FDs.
+Instead, it ensures that the extended query holds in its structure the added value that the FDs provide.
+In Definition~\ref{definition:fdextended} we formalize the extension of the schema and the query, and in Theorem~\ref{thm:qpEquiv} we formalize the extension of the instance.

-We then discuss the relationship between $Q$ and $Q^+$: their equivalence w.r.t.~enumeration and the possible structural differences between them.
+We also discuss the relationship between $Q$ and $Q^+$: their equivalence w.r.t.~enumeration and the possible structural differences between them.
 As a result, we obtain that if $Q^+$ is in a class of queries that allows for tractable enumeration, then $Q$ is tractable as well.

-We first define $Q^+$.
-The {\em extension} of an atom $R(\vec{v})$ according to an FD $S\colon A\rightarrow b$ where $S(\vec{u})\in\atoms(Q)$ is possible if $\vec{u}[A]\subseteq\vec{v}$ but $\vec{u}[b]\notin\vec{v}$.
-In that case, $\vec{u}[b]$ is added to the variables of $R$.
+The {\em extension} of an atom $R(\vec{v})$ according to an FD $S\colon A\rightarrow b$ and an atom $S(\vec{u})$ is possible if $\vec{u}[A]\subseteq\vec{v}$ but $\vec{u}[b]\notin\vec{v}$.
+In this case, $\vec{u}[b]$ is added to the variables of $R$.
 The {\em FD-extension} of a query is defined by iteratively extending all atoms as well as the head according to every possible dependency in the schema, until a fixpoint is reached.
-The schema extends accordingly: the arities of the relations increase as their corresponding atoms extend, and dummy variables are added to adjust to that change in case of self-joins.
-The FDs apply in every relation that contains all relevant variables.
+The schema extends accordingly: the arities of the relations increase as their corresponding atoms extend, and the FDs apply in every relation that contains all relevant variables.
+Dummy variables are added to adjust to the change in arity in case of self-joins.